 A Note on Tech Startup Press Release Sub-Headers

-However, as a startup, you might find a sub-headline useful to introduce your organization.
-So we’ll offer you an example, but don’t take it personally if the publisher deletes it.
+As a startup, you will probably find a sub-headline useful to introduce your organization.
 A quality sub-heading is around twenty words long, and may read something like:

 Technology startup ABC Company has found a solution to the X problem and is ready to hire entry-level data entry employees at their newest LA office.

 We could argue for and against that sub-heading for a long while.
-Ultimately, it’s up to you to decide if you have a longer version of your perfect headline that is print-ready.
+Ultimately, it’s up to you to decide if you have a valuable subheading that is print-ready.

 The Final Steps – Proofing and Distribution

-As an entrepreneur in the industry, you’ll have a much better understanding of the technology you’re launching.
+As an entrepreneur in the industry, you have a good understanding of the technology you’re launching.
 Don’t expect the same comprehension from end-users or even technology journal editors!
 Make your startup press release easy to understand by following these tips: